CameronH64/daily-weather-retrieval/README.md

 # Description of Program

-This program will retrieve, on a daily basis, basic weather information for user-specified cities of the United States.

-View the changelog for details on development.
+This program will have a simple, intuitive GUI that will search for the current weather in user-specified locations.
+This program will also be able to save that weather data into a local MySQL database.

+There are plans to make this an optionally automated program to store weather data as time passes.
+This feature will be implemented once the main program is complete.

-# Completed Program Features
+# Main GUI Program Features

+- A basic, but intuitive and robust GUI.
-- Let user choose the cities to record data from.
+- Let user choose specific parameters to search and record weather data from.
-- Store the specified weather in a relational database.
+- Store a weather API call in a relational database.

+# Planned Program Automation Features

+- Start automatically on computer startup, without user interference.
 - Work in the background, without user interference.
-- Retrieve weather data daily, at 12:00PM.
+- Let user choose weather data location(s).

-# Possible More Advanced Features

-- A fully functional GUI.
-Basic, but intuitive and robust.
-- Allow user to choose more types of weather data.
+- Let user choose weather data retrieval time.
-- Let user choose weather data retrieval time and frequency.
+- Let user choose weather data retrieval frequency.
+- Store this data reliably into a local MySQL relationsal database at each API call.

 # Installation Instructions for Development